ryanm537/Hydar-XYZ/README.md

 <br><br>
 In addition to the above main components, Hydar includes additional, optional modules to improve user experience.
 These include a pure Java implementation of the <b>STUN/TURN</b> protocol for relaying calls, as well as advanced, custom <b>JDBC connection and statement pooling</b>, which ensures prepared statements are closed properly and connections are reused, and is loaded through JNDI similarly to in other servlet containers.
 Finally, Hydar can optionally <b>rate limit</b> expensive servlet code through the HydarLimiter API.
 <br><br>
+# Build Instructions
+Prerequisites: JDK 21, MySQL 8, Python 3

+1. Download the source. `git clone https://github.com/ryanm537/Hydar-XYZ/ && cd Hydar-XYZ-main`
+2. Load the database: `mysql -uroot -p` then `source chatRoom.sql`
+3. (if necessary) Edit hydar.properties to use your database password, and other config as necessary.
+See default.properties for all possible options.
+4. Run the server using `compile_hydar.bat` or `compile_hydar.sh` depending on your system.
+5. All done!
+The server will run on `http://localhost:3349/` by default, but this can be configured.

+If voice calls do not work, try [creating a keystore](https://docs.oracle.com/cd/E19798-01/821-1841/gjrgy/) and enabling SSL in hydar.properties, as this is needed for deployment anyways.